Go to top button

 Annually.

-Given the transfer of responsibilities from SEF to AIMA, I.P., as well as the reduction in the number of staff, it can be said that this has led to a certain delay in the submission of some work.
+Given the transfer of responsibilities from undefined former SEF to AIMA, I.P., as well as the reduction in the number of staff, the resulting evidence is still evident, as are the changes in the databases.

 Statistics are comparable between geographical areas in PT.